thecharlieblake/blog/_posts/2020-11-08-linear-algebra.md

 The only question that remains is what we should actually choose for the $l$ $n$-dimensional vectors that make up $D$.

-It turns out the optimal choice here is the eigenvectors corresponsing to the $l$ largest eigenvalues of $X^TX$ (i.e. squared singular values of $X$).
+It turns out the optimal choice here is the eigenvectors corresponding to the $l$ largest eigenvalues of $X^TX$ (i.e. squared singular values of $X$).

 The proof of this relies on the following: